 A malignant pleural effusion is often first suspected because of symptoms or findings seen on a chest x-ray or CT scan.
 If your doctor suspects a malignant pleural effusion, the next step is usually a thoracentesis, a procedure in which a needle is inserted into the pleural space to get a sample of the fluid.
-This fluid is then examined under a microscope (cytology exam of pleural fluid) to see if cancer cells are present.
+This fluid is then examined under a microscope to see if cancer cells are present.

 If a thoracentesis cannot be done, or if the results are inconclusive, further procedures may need to be done to get an accurate diagnosis.
 In some cases, a thoracoscopy (a procedure in which a thorascope is inserted into the chest) may need to be done to obtain a biopsy to diagnose a malignant pleural effusion.

 The goal in treating a malignant pleural effusion is palliative, that is, to improve quality of life and reduce symptoms but not to cure the cancer.

 If it is very small, it can sometimes be left alone.
 Thoracentesis can be performed to remove the fluid, but it frequently returns.
 To prevent fluid from returning, a procedure called a pleurodesis may be done.
 In this procedure, a chemical such as talc is inserted between the 2 layers of the pleura so that they stick together, preventing fluid from accumulating.
 This is successful for 60 to 90% of people.